 Soak them for 30 minutes, and then wash the nipples with soap and hot water.

-6) Sterilize pump parts bottles regularly
+6. Sterilize pump parts and bottles regularly

 The CDC recommends sterilizing pump parts and bottles once a day for babies who are under three months old, who are sick, or who were premature.
-If your baby doesn’t fall into one of these categories, it’s fine to sterilize a bit less often.

-There are a bunch of ways that you can sterilize your infant feeding gear – a tabletop sterilizer, a microwave bag, boiling them, etc. More information on each of these methods here.
+There are a bunch of ways that you can sterilize your infant feeding gear – a tabletop sterilizer, a microwave bag, boiling them, etc.

-7) Wash bottles and pump parts in batches
+7. Wash bottles and pump parts in batches

 When you’re pumping 8-10 times per day, it can get exhausting to be constantly standing over the sink washing bottles and pump parts.
-If you can, I would recommend getting a few extra sets of everything you need, and then washing them all at once.

 In the past, I put breast pump parts in a zip-top plastic bag in the refrigerator between uses.
 However, the CDC now recommends washing pump parts in between each use.
 More info on this here.

-8) Consider using your dishwasher to cut down on washing time
+8. Consider using your dishwasher to cut down on washing time

-Another option to make the washing process easier is using the dishwasher to wash all of your gear.
-Put infant feeding items on the top rack, and put smaller things like breast pump parts and nipples in a mesh bag (like the Pumpie) or other container.
+Put infant feeding items on the top rack, and put smaller things like breast pump parts and nipples in a mesh bag (like this one) or other container.
+(Be sure to check your breast pump instruction manual to confirm that everything is dishwasher-safe.)

 An added benefit of using the dishwasher is that if yours has a heated drying cycle, that will also take care of the sterilizing step.